-As a side musician, Dave has performed, recorded, and/or toured the world with a range of talented and popular artists including David Byrne & St. Vincent, The National, Sufjan Stevens, Vampire Weekend, Beirut, Bonobo, Edward Sharpe & the Magnetic Zeros, Jonsi, Martha Wainwright, and Spoon.
-He’s performed at many of the worlds best venues as well as on most major late-night TV shows including SNL, Letterman, Fallon, and Kimmel.
+Touring credits include David Byrne/St. Vincent, The National, Beirut, and Lonnie Holley.
+Dave has also performed live with Vampire Weekend, Spoon, Father John Misty, Bonobo, and Edward Sharpe & the Magnetic Zeros among others.
+He has performed at many of the world’s best venues as well as on most major late-night TV shows including SNL, Colbert, Letterman, Fallon, and Kimmel.

-In addition to his work in popular music, Dave performs regularly with today’s premier classical and new music ensembles in New York City including The Knights Orchestra, International Contemporary Ensemble, Talea, and Deviant Septet.
-In 2010, Dave played first trombone on the Broadway revival of West Side Story.
-He can also be heard on numerous film and television scores including the 2012 Sundance Winner Beasts of the Southern Wild.
+In addition to his work in popular music, Dave performs with many of today’s premier classical and new music ensembles.
+He is solo trombonist of The Knights Orchestra, and has performed extensively with International Contemporary Ensemble, NYC Opera, St. Paul Chamber Orchestra, NOVUS NY, and Talea.
+Dave has held chairs on Broadway shows West Side Story (2010 revival) and Gigi (2015 revival) and many others as a sub.
+He can also be heard on numerous film and television scores including The Mysterious Benedict Society (Disney +), Succession (HBO), Barry (HBO), and the 2012 Sundance Winner Beasts of the Southern Wild.

 As a composer, Dave has scored music for HBO documentary "My Depression” by Elizabeth Swados, various short films, as well as segments for SNL and The Colbert Report.
 Several of Dave’s productions have been placed on TV shows as well.